 If you or a family member was injured at an amusement park, fair, carnival, or hayride in Pennsylvania or New Jersey, The Reiff Law Firm may be able to help.
 For a confidential and completely free legal consultation, call our law offices today at (215) 246-9000.

-Types of Amusement Park Injury Lawsuits Our Accident Lawyers Handle
+What Types of Amusement Park Injuries Do Our Philadelphia Accident Lawyers Handle?

 When a ride malfunctions at an amusement park, carnival, state fair, or county fair, it is likely that one or more individuals will be seriously injured.
 Even if the ride is operating properly, a park visitor or park employee can still be injured or killed while attempting to enter or exit the ride area, or while attempting to retrieve a lost shoe, hat, pair of glasses, or article of clothing.